aimotrens/impulsar-docs/docs-site/docs/features/shell.md

 ### SSH

-You can run a job script with the `ssh` shell on linux and windows if you have installed the ssh client.
+You can run a job script with the `ssh` shell type on linux and windows if you have the ssh client installed.
 This runs the script on a remote server.

 !!! note